 Weather Related Closures

-The Creative Preschool follows the school closing procedures set forth by the Prince William County Schools.
+The Creative Preschool will make the call on weather closures and delays.
 Depending on the severity of the weather and possibility of hazardous road conditions, the Preschool may open late, close early or not open at all.

 Refer to the Association website for weather-related announcements, including delays, full-day closures or early dismissals.